Fixed-Time State Transfer via Pontryagin Extremals: Introduction

-While there exists multiple approaches (e.g., curve fitting, homotopy) in literature (\cite{xu1999,yao2017,moon2018}), a common strategy is to first find a curve of minimum length satisfying the boundary conditions using the conclusions of~\cite{dubins1957} and appropriately elongate it to the desired length.
-When the direction of the terminal velocity is unconstrained,~\cite{Schumacher2003} and~\cite{Meyer2015} presents such elongation strategies.
-When the terminal direction is fixed,~\cite{Shanmugavel2005},~\cite{Shanmugavel2010}, and~\cite{Ortiz2013} provide such elongation strategies.
+While there exists multiple approaches (e.g., curve fitting, homotopy) in literature (\cite{xu1999,yao2017}), a common strategy is to first find a curve of minimum length satisfying the boundary conditions using the conclusions of~\cite{dubins1957} and appropriately elongate it to the desired length.
+Some examples include~\cite{Schumacher2003} and~\cite{Meyer2015}.
 However, the aforementioned works did not address the two previously discussed concerns, first, the existence of a trajectory of given length and boundary conditions, and second, whether the desired trajectory can always be found by the proposed elongation strategies when existence is assumed.
 It is only recently that complete solution addressing these issues was proposed in~\cite{chen2023} and~\cite{Rao2024}.
 The authors present explicit conditions for solution existence leveraging the geometric description of the reachable set of Dubins car in~\cite{patsko2003} and~\cite{patsko2022}.
 While the contributions of these two works are significant, the arguments made are hard to directly handle different types of boundary conditions (e.g., when certain state variable is unconstrained at the boundary, one has to redo the proofs as in~\cite{Ding2019} and~\cite{chen2023}), or to be generalized to higher dimensions or different dynamics as they heavily leveraged the geometric properties of Dubins car.

+The limitation of such geometry-driven elongation approaches is particularly evident in three dimensions.
+Indeed, planning of curvature-bounded paths in $\mathbb{R}^3$ is a key primitive in robotic motion planning, particularly for fixed-wing aerial vehicles with constrained turning radius~(\cite{hota2010}).
+However, while the planar problem was extensively studied for decades before being completely resolved by the recent geometric constructions~(\cite{chen2023,Rao2024}), attempting a similar geometric elongation approach in $\mathbb{R}^3$ is profoundly difficult.
+Although time-optimal trajectories are characterized in~\cite{sussmann1995}, the elongation strategies that are effective in the planar setting do not admit a straightforward extension to $\mathbb{R}^3$, primarily due to the intricate coupling of torsion and curvature inherent in helicoidal curves.
+This highlights the necessity of a fundamentally different formulation that does not rely on geometric elongation techniques.